lekt9/Uncollab.land-Safe-whales-/README.md

 ## Features

 - Randomised token-code verification: users send a tiny, random SPL token amount to a treasury wallet to prove control of their address.
-- SQLite storage using a lightweight drizzle-style data access layer (implemented with the system `sqlite3` CLI).
+- SQLite storage backed by the official Drizzle ORM and the `better-sqlite3` driver.
-- Tracks verified wallets per Telegram user and remembers join requests.
+- Tracks verified wallets per Telegram user, remembers join requests, and issues one-time invite links on successful checks.
 - Hourly on-chain balance sweeps: users who drop below a configurable percentage of token supply are removed from the group.
 - `/whitelist` command so admins can manually approve trusted handles.
 - Works entirely through Telegram DMs and join requests—no risky wallet connections.